ray-project/ray/doc/source/cluster/key-concepts.rst

 .. note::
-    Autoscaling V2 is alpha released on KubeRay in 2.10.0, learn more about the improvements and setup :ref:`here <kuberay-autoscaler-v2>`.
+    Version 2.10.0 introduces the alpha release of Autoscaling V2 on KubeRay.
+Discover the enhancements and configuration details :ref:`here <kuberay-autoscaler-v2>`.

 .. _cluster-clients-and-jobs: